MAPSuio/spring-challenge17/hack_the_gibson/README.md

 substitution cipher.
 The alphabet is "ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789".

-You need to find the substitution that encrypted the file below?
+You need to find the substitution that encrypted the file below.

+The substitution should be given as a permutation of the alphabet.
+For
+example: If the substition shifts every letter one to the rigth (that is A -> B, B -> C and so on), then the substitution should be given as "789ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456".

 ```
 XLIL7G5IMET7DFQIEXS03XLITIDXSM757ZS3N0Z7D5IDELFW7DSXLIMSDIOSXG74OLXXSN73FXE7ZZS9